ATLANTOAXIAL INSTABILITY

 Prevention Actions:

-While some cases of atlantoaxial instability may be unavoidable due to congenital factors or underlying medical conditions, preventive measures such as avoiding high-risk activities that may lead to a cervical spine injury, maintaining good posture, and participating in regular exercise to strengthen neck muscles can help reduce the risk of complications.
+While some cases of atlantoaxial instability may be unavoidable due to congenital factors or underlying medical conditions, preventive measures such as avoiding high-risk activities that may lead to a cervical spine injury, maintaining good posture, and participating in regular exercises to strengthen neck muscles can help reduce the risk of complications.

 Related Conditions: